 C13.01.03.
 Congregation Council shall appoint a Nominating Committee to nominate candidates for election to the Congregation Council and the Endowment Committee at the annual meeting of this congregation.
 The Nominating Committee shall consist of at least four voting members of this congregation, at least two of whom, if possible, shall be outgoing members of the Congregation Council, and at least two of whom shall not be members of the Congregation Council.
 The Nominating Committee shall identify qualified voting members of this congregation and encourage them to agree to be considered for nomination.
 The committee shall present to this congregation a number of nominees at least equal to the number of positions to be filled.
 Prior to submitting its slate of nominees to this congregation, the committee shall inform the Congregation Council of its nominees.
 After the election at the congregational meeting, the terms of members of the committee will end.

 C13.01.04.
-A Financial Review Finance and Administration Committee of three voting members shall be elected by the Congregation Council.
+A Finance and Administration Committee of three voting members shall be elected by the Congregation Council.
 Financial Review Committee members shall not be members of the Congregation Council.
 Term of office shall be three years, with one member elected each year.
 Members shall be eligible for reelection.
 The committee shall cause to be conducted an annual review of this congregation’s financial affairs and shall submit a written report to the Congregation Council no later than June 1 of each year.
 The committee also shall have special responsibility for assessing and projecting this congregation’s use of its financial resources, arrange for an annual audit of all funds, and review annually all insurance policies, and shall make appropriate recommendations to the Congregation Council.

 C13.01.05.
 Mutual Ministry Committee(s) shall be appointed jointly by the president and the rostered minister.
 Term of office shall be two years, with three members to be appointed each successive year.
 Members shall be eligible for reappointment.
 This committee shall provide encouragement to, and may consult confidentially with, the pastor(s).